 Today is April 4 and the Navigate the Chaos question to consider is “how often do you remind yourself of the irony of prestige?”
-The etymology of the word prestige is important to understand for anyone interested in navigating the chaos and practicing the art of living well.
+The etymology of the word prestige forms the foundation of today’s reflection post.
 The word prestige stems from mid-17th century (in the sense ‘illusion, conjuring trick’): from French, literally ‘illusion, glamor’, from late Latin praestigium ‘illusion’, from Latin praestigiae (plural) ‘conjuring tricks.’
 In other words, prestige means an illusion of glamor; a far cry from its modern connotation referring to riches, elitism, and privilege.
 The 2019 college admissions scandal serves as a modern-day example of the irony of prestige.

 In 2019, a scandal arose over a criminal conspiracy to influence undergraduate admissions decisions at several top American universities.
 The investigation into the conspiracy was code named Operation Varsity Blues.
 The investigation and related charges were made public on March 12, 2019, by United States federal prosecutors.
 At least 53 people have been charged as part of the conspiracy, several of whom pleaded guilty or agreed to plead guilty.
 Thirty-three parents of college applicants are accused of paying more than $25 million between 2011 and 2018 to William Rick Singer, organizer of the scheme, who used part of the money to fraudulently inflate entrance exam test scores and bribe college officials.